A Fun Thailand Bucket List - 30 Must Do Activities

 The palace complex features multiple other attractions, including the Temple of The Emerald Buddha, which is home to an emerald buddha from the 14th century.
 This large and elegant palace should definitely be included on your Thailand bucket list!

 Appreciate Wat Phra Kaew

-The Temple of the Emerald Buddha, locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, is a Buddhist temple in Bangkok.
+Locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, it's a Buddhist temple.
 As the name suggests, Wat Phra Kaew is home to the Emerald Buddha, making the temple one of the country's most spiritual destinations.

 The ancient temple was established in 1784 and is found on the same grounds as the famous Grand Palace.
 The ancient temple's architectural style is unique, reflecting the history and designs of over two centuries ago.
 Besides being a Buddhist temple, Wat Phra Kaew also houses several artefacts for visitors to view.